-Have a Star Wars fan who would love a themed chest of drawers?
-Here’s how to make them using Star Wars wallpaper decoupage.
+Know a fan who would love themed Star Wars furniture?
+Here’s how to make a chest of drawers using Star Wars wallpaper decoupage.

 The worst thing that happens is you don’t like it.
 You can sand off the paint and try again.
 There’s little stress when there’s little pressure.

 When I’m upcycling to sell, I rarely use IKEA furniture.
 Their pieces are reasonably priced and therefore there’s a limit to how much they will sell for, even after a makeover.

 Here’s a tip to help you find information about your furniture…

 Take a photo of your piece, then open it in Google Photos and select the Google Lens icon.
 Google Lens shows you photos of similar items which is how I found out that this was an IKEA product.

 It’s a great tool to see if your item is still for sale, how much it is or where you can buy it.